-According to the latest United Nations Programme on HIV/Aids (UNAIDS) report, there are approximately 34 million people living with HIV/Aids, with 2.7 million new infections and 1.8 million related deaths in 2010 around the world.
-In sub-Saharan Africa, where we have many local businesses, there are 22.9 million people infected alone.
+According to the latest United Nations Programme on HIV/Aids (UNAIDS) report, there are 34 million people living with HIV/Aids with 2.5 million new infections and 1.7 million related deaths in 2011 around the world.
+In sub-Saharan Africa, where we have many local businesses, accounts for 69% of all people living with HIV.
 Aside from the social and moral imperative to take action, our extensive presence in affected countries makes it commercially important that we take steps to address the issue.

 Some countries outside Africa are also considered to be at risk from HIV/Aids epidemics in the future.
 Given our experience in Africa, it makes sense to intervene now, while prevalence levels are still low, to work to alleviate the scale and impact of such epidemics.
 Countries with a growing problem include Panama, Honduras and India.